 Laryngopharyngeal reflux (LPR) is a condition that causes stomach acid to flow back up into the throat.
-It is also known as “silent reflux” because it does not cause typical acid reflux symptoms, such as heartburn (x, x).
-But it can cause damage to the throat and vocal cords.
-Stomach acid is made up of water, enzymes, hydrochloric acid, mucus, electrolytes and intrinsic factor.
-These substances cause irritation, burning and discomfort in the throat when the acid meets the food pipe and vocal cords (x, x).
+You may have heard it as “silent reflux” because it does not cause typical acid reflux symptoms, such as heartburn. (x) (x) But it can cause damage to your throat and vocal cords.
+Water, enzymes, hydrochloric acid, mucus, electrolytes and intrinsic factors make up stomach acid.
+These substances cause irritation, burning and discomfort in your throat when the acid meets the food pipe and vocal cords. (x) (x)

-LPR is a manifestation of gastroesophageal reflux disease (GERD), which is characterized by chest pain from reflux flowing from the stomach to the esophagus.
+LPR is a manifestation of gastroesophageal reflux disease (GERD) characterized by chest pain from reflux flowing from the stomach to the esophagus.
 But LPR causes reflux in the throat and vocal cords specifically.
-Some people experience both LPR and GERD together, but LPR usually does not cause heartburn related to GERD (x).
+Some people experience both LPR and GERD together, but LPR rarely causes heartburn related to GERD. (x)

 Silent Reflux Symptoms